Create a Charming Spring Vase from a Glass Bottle Using Decoupage Magic

 In this tutorial, I'll show you how to transform a recycled glass bottle into a pretty spring vase using vellum stickers and decoupage.

-Stickers have always been cool, and they come in so many styles that using them in crafts is an easy choice.
-Vellum stickers, or also known as washi stickers work perfectly for this project.
+Stickers have always been cool.
+They come in many styles, making them an easy choice for crafts.
+Vellum stickers, also known as washi stickers, work perfectly for this project.

 I also have a *tutorial on how to turn stickers into earrings